MistaSierra/MistaSierra.github.io/Final Project Proposal/ReadMe.md

 the next week I would try to make them aware of eachother and then maybe also have the increase/decrease size down.
 And then finally I would insert the timer and possibly the scoreboard if I have time.

+I think it would be cool to also add some kind of 8 bit music that speeds up as the timer gets closer to 0

 ![Slitherio]("Photo-1.jpg");